(See also Overview of Vitamins.)

-The diagnosis is based on symptoms and a low level of vitamin A in the blood.
+The diagnosis of vitamin A deficiency is based on symptoms and a low level of vitamin A in the blood.

-If people have problems seeing in the dark, eye tests, such as electroretinography (see Tests for Eye Disorders : Electroretinography), may be done to determine whether vitamin A deficiency is the cause.
+If people have problems seeing in the dark, eye tests, such as electroretinography, may be done to determine whether vitamin A deficiency is the cause.

-People who have the deficiency are given high doses of vitamin A for several days, followed by lower doses until vision and skin improve.
+People who have vitamin A deficiency are given high doses of vitamin A for several days, followed by lower doses until vision and skin improve.
 Infants should not be given high doses repeatedly because such doses can be toxic.

 If symptoms persist after 2 months, doctors usually check for a disorder that impairs fat absorption.

 Too much vitamin A can have harmful effects (toxicity).
 For example, taking daily doses 10 times the RDA (recommended daily allowance) or greater for a period of months can cause toxicity.
 Sometimes toxicity results from taking special formulations of high-dose vitamin A to treat severe acne or other skin disorders.
 A smaller dose can cause toxicity in infants, sometimes within a few weeks.
-Sometimes children accidentally take a very high dose, and toxicity occurs quickly.
+If children accidentally take a very high dose, toxicity may develop quickly.

 High-dose supplements of beta-carotene may increase the risk of cancer, but carotenoids consumed in fruits and vegetables do not seem to increase this risk.